Block Apps

 Block the App Store while still being able to update apps

-The downside of the standard Screen Time approach to disabling the App Store is that app updates will be disabled.
+The downside of the standard Screen Time approach to disabling the App Store is that app updates will be disabled and adults can easily bypass Screen Time.
 You'll have to unlock screen time and re-enable the App Store temporarily to run important app updates.

 However, the supervised app store restrictions approach doesn't have this drawback.
-You can completely restrict apps while still updating existing apps.
+You can completely restrict apps while still updating existing apps and adults can't bypass this restriction.

 How to Lock Screen Time Settings